Sage-Bionetworks/bioregistry-collection/README.md

    - Merges our collection with the upstream collections data

 3. **Save Local Copy**
-   - Saves the merged collections.json to our repository
+   - Saves the merged collections.json to the `for_bioregistry` folder
    - Opens a pull request with the changes

 This creates a local reference that can be used when preparing PRs to the upstream repository manually.